with Olivier Humbrecht is always an insightful experience. Not only is he incredibly

 of being able to communicate fairly complex ideas around the subject in a very

 clear and digestible manner.

-in London last week giving a masterclass on single vineyard Pinot Gris from
+in London earlier this year giving a masterclass on single vineyard Pinot Gris from

 Alsace.
 His motivation and his love for dry Pinot Gris evolves around the